 Masada – HerStory: The performance, 2018

-“…Seeing no enemy, but dreadful solitude on every side, fire within, and silence, they were at a loss to guess what had happened…the noise came to the ears of the women, who emerged from the conduits and gave the Romans a detailed account of what had happened, the second of them providing a lucid report of Eleazar’s speech and the action that had followed.”
-J.F, Of the Jewish War.
+Further more, it was these women who conveyed the story to the Romans when they entered the fortress at dawn: “…Seeing no enemy, but dreadful solitude on every side, fire within, and silence, they were at a loss to guess what had happened…the noise came to the ears of the women, who emerged from the conduits and gave the Romans a detailed account of what had happened, the second of them providing a lucid report of Eleazar’s speech and the action that had followed.”

-The performance and the short movie “MaSada, HerStory” bring forth a different voice to the history of Masada.
-Each of the 5 characters relate to Masada in her very own intimate and specific way in contrast with the dreary expanse of Masada.
-One woman sings her prayer and cry for Masada in the empty cistern, another one wanders through the ruins of Masada while playing the flute.
-A mother reads her son from an ancient book of Josephus Flavius in the synagogue, while another woman dances her sorrow in the Rebels’ House, her face covered with gauze.
-And all along, ‘the spirit of the place’, lies in burial shrouds amongst the remnants of a long gone palace.
+Each of the 5 women performing, relate to Masada in their own way, locked in their solitude in contrast to the dreary expanse of Masada.
+One woman cry for Masada in the empty Southern cistern, another plays the flute amongst the ruins of Masada.
+A mother reads the story of the survivors to her son in the synagogue, while another, expresses her sorrow by covering her face and head in gauze.
+The women meet only a brief moment as they stand around a women in burial shrouds lying amongst the remnants of a long gone palace.

-At sunset, the women leave and Masada once again wrap herself in her cloak of mystery.
+And at sunset, Masada once again wrap herself in her cloak of mystery:

 “Here stand mountains round about, congealed and silent.
 They are eternal witnesses, ever intelligent, seeing everything always, hearing everything always, and knowing how vain the toil of the climbers has always been.”
 (Yitzhak Lamdan, Masada: A Historical Epic 1927).

-Crew: Talia (Tulik) Galon (cinematographer), Lior Mamon (assistant cinematographer), Ishai Ilan (sound), Aviv Kegen (Aerial cinematographer), Idit Algem (makeup), Lera Lamberg (Costumes)
+Crew: Talia (Tulik) Galon (cinematographer), Lior Mamon (assistant cinematographer), Ishai Ilan (sound), Aviv Kegen (Aerial cinematographer), Idit Algem (makeup), costumes designer: Lera Lamberg, photos: Gal Mosenson